Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 A script to create sample MQTT mappings can be found [here](resources/script/createSampleMappings.sh).

 ## Enhance
-In the folder [Callbacks](./backend/src/main/java/mqttagent/callbacks) you can either overwrite the existing `GenericCallback.class` or add a new Handler in the handler folder.
+In the folder [Callbacks](./backend/src/main/java/mqttagent/callbacks) you can either overwrite the existing `JSONCallback.class` or add a new Handler in the handler folder.
 As an example see the [SysHandler](./backend/src/main/java/mqttagent/callbacks/handler/SysHandler.java) which subscribes and handles all topics for $SYS and creates Measurements in Cumulocity for the received data.

 ______________________